zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 # A2: Actors and User Stories
+This artifact contains the specification of the actors and their users stories, serving as agile documentation of project requirements.

 ## 1. Actors

-For the TubeNews system, the actors are represented in Figure 1 and described in Table 1.
+For the SHOWCHAN system, the actors are represented in Figure 1 and described in Table 1.

 Identifier | Description | Examples
 -- | -- | --
 User | Generic user.
 Has access to all public information, which includes all news and profiles. | n/a Guest | A user which is not authenticated.
-Can either register on log in the system | n/a Authenticated User | A user that has authenticated into his account on the system.
-Can read all news, upvote and downvote if desired, comment on any post, manage **his** comments, post a news item and manage **his** news items. | jlopes69
+Can either register on log in the system. | n/a Authenticated User | A user that has authenticated into his account on the system.
+Can upvote and downvote articles if desired, comment on any post, manage **his** comments, post a news item and manage **his** news items. | jlopes69
 Moderator | An Authenticated User that has been promoted.
 Has all previous priviledges but can also remove comments and posts made by other users if needed. | jlopes69
 Admin | Authenticated user.
 Responsible for the management of users and for some specific supervisory and moderation functions. | admin
+API | External API that can be used to register or authenticate into the system. | IMDB, TVDB

 > Table 1: Identification of actors, including a brief description and examples.

 ## 2. User Stories

-> User stories organized by actor.

-For the TubeNews system, consider the user stories that are presented in the following sections.
+For the SHOWCHAN system, consider the user stories that are presented in the following sections.

 ### 2.1.
 User